nerves-hub/atecc508a/README.md

 ## Device configuration

-Figuring out how to configure this devices is perhaps the most consuming part of using an ATECC508A/ATECC608.
+Figuring out how to configure devices is perhaps the most consuming part of using an ATECC508A/ATECC608.
 Take a look at the device configuration section in the [NervesKey documentation](https://github.com/nerves-hub/nerves_key).
 That configuration supports authenticating TLS connections to [Nerves Hub](https://nerves-hub.org/) and other cloud services.
-The `NervesKey` library also makes provisioning the chip much easier that using this library directly.
+The `NervesKey` library also makes provisioning the chip much easier than using this library directly.
 For integrating with Erlang's TLS stack, see [nerves_key_pkcs11](https://github.com/nerves-hub/nerves_key_pkcs11).